BigCommerce Review: A Good Ecommerce Solution in 2023?

-One of the largest of these is, as its name implies, BigCommerce, promising "E-Commerce for a new era".
-In this review, we'll show you whether BigCommerce is the powerful tool you'll want by your side for doing so, or if it's just a bunch of hot air.
+BigCommerce is one of the largest of these, promising "E-Commerce for a new era".
+In this review, we'll show you whether BigCommerce is a powerful tool to get things done or if it's just a bunch of hot air.

 What is BigCommerce?

-Well-known brands like Skullcandy, Toyota, and Ben & Jerry's use BigCommerce to run their online stores, as do smaller businesses and start-ups.
-To find out how well BigCommerce performs, we've put it through the wringer, which we'll tell you all about below.
+Well-known brands like Skullcandy, Toyota, and Ben & Jerry's use BigCommerce for their Web stores, as do smaller businesses and start-ups.
+Below we'll let you know just how good BigCommerce is.

 No subscription-based product limits

-Lots of marketing features, including extensive discount options
+Lots of marketing features, including extensive discounts and promotions

 Configuration & Usage

 Registering with BigCommerce is pretty easy.
-Generally speaking, BigCommerce's ecommerce platform is divided into two areas: Enterprise and Essentials.
-Enterprise is the solution for large companies, so you're probably likely to go for the Essentials package.
-By clicking on the Start your free trial button, you can begin a 15-day free trial of the service, without having to input credit card data.
+The platform is broadly divided between its Enterprise and Essentials areas.
+Enterprise is for large companies, so you're probably likely to go for the Essentials package.
+By clicking on the Start your free trial button, you can use the service at no cost for 15 days, without having to leave your payment details.

 BigCommerce promises to make selling online simple.

-Immediately after registration, you'll wind up in the administrative backend of BigCommerce, where you're sure to quickly make yourself comfortable.
-In the sidebar menu on the left, you can click through the different features or aspects of the platform, divided into categories like Orders, Products, Customers, Marketing, or Analytics.
-The search bar in the main menu is a particularly nice feature since it allows you to easily find an order number or a specific customer.
+Immediately after registration, you'll wind up in the administrative backend, where you're sure to quickly make yourself comfortable.
+Using the sidebar menu on the left, you can click through the platform's different features, divided into categories like Orders, Products, Customers, Marketing, or Analytics.
+The search bar in the main menu is a nice touch since it allows you to easily find an order or customer.

 BigCommerce's ease of use makes it ideal for beginners.

-General data about your business can be found under Store Setup > Store Profile.
-You can also change the address of your company, or configure extensive tax settings, but more on that below.
+Basic information about your business can be found under Store Setup > Store Profile.
+You can also change your company's address or adjust tax settings here, but more on that below.

-The dashboard doesn't feature an integrated tutorial, however, in the Home area, you can find shortcuts for some of the first steps in opening your online store.
-Alongside the aforementioned tax settings, these can take you directly to your product management area, shipping or payment methods, or help in customizing your shop.
+The dashboard doesn't feature an integrated tutorial, however, in the Home area, you can find a few shortcuts.
+In addition to the tax settings page, these forward you to your product management area, shipping and payment methods, or the help center for questions about customizing your shop.

-BigCommerce's shortcuts give some hints as to what you should take care of first when setting up your online store.
+BigCommerce's shortcuts tell you what to take care of first when setting up your online store.

-BigCommerce also offers a mobile app, through which you can add new products, manage orders, or view a few basic metrics relating to your online store.
+BigCommerce also offers a mobile app, which you can use to add new products, manage orders, or view a few basic stats.

-Overall, BigCommerce seems to have approached the design of its platform with ease of use as the guiding principle.
+Overall, BigCommerce seems to have designed its platform with ease of use in mind.
 Although the dashboard is a bit stale-looking, it's highly accessible.

-Under Products > View you'll find a list of all of the products that are available in your store.
+By clicking on Products > View you'll find a list showing all of the products that are available in your store.
 You can sort these into different categories, or filter them using keywords.
-We really liked how the service makes it possible to select multiple products and concurrently edit values such as their name, brand, category, price, or sale price in a single window.
+We really liked how the service allows users to select multiple products and simultaneously edit their name, brand, category, price, or sale price in a single window.

 If you use eBay as a sales channel, here, you can select which articles you'd like to offer there.

-In BigCommerce, it's easy to keep tabs on all of your products.
+With BigCommerce, keeping tabs on all of your products is simple.

-To add a new product navigate to Products > Add.
-By clicking on Basic Information, you can input the most important characteristics, such as the product's name, price, SKU, type (physical or digital), brand, weight, category, description, and images.
-There are also additional options here which can be accessed through the sidebar menu on the left.
+To add a new product click on Products > Add.
+Basic Information is where you'll supply the most important details, such as the product's name, price, SKU, type (physical or digital), brand, weight, category, description, and images.
+Additional options can be accessed through the sidebar menu on the left.

 In the storefront area, you can specify how your product should be displayed to customers.
-Items that you wish to give extra advertising emphasis to can be included in the Featured section.
-It's also possible to add a product guarantee or more details about the product's condition, should you be selling used or refurbished items.
-If you still find yourself missing a category or specification, don't worry, you can also add user-defined fields here.
+Items that you want to promote can be included in the Featured section.
+It's also possible to add a product guarantee or more details about an item's condition, in case you're not only selling new goods.
+If you're still missing a category or specification, don't worry, you can also add user-defined fields here as well.

-BigCommerce makes adding new products easy, providing lots of options as well.
+BigCommerce makes adding new products easy and provides lots of options.

 Under Product Options, you can add variations of your wares.
-Variant Options indicate the characteristic (for example, color or size) within which you can further specify the individual Variants, or options (black, white, grey; "S'", "M", "L").
-With BigCommerce, you're able to add an image to each combination and to create unlimited variations (in contrast to Shopify, for example).
+Variant Options refer to things like a color or size while Variants, pertain to those details (black, white, blue; "S'", "M", "L").
+With BigCommerce, you're able to add an image to each combination and create unlimited variations (in contrast to Shopify, for example).

 You can save time by creating so-called Shared Variant Options under Products > Product Options.
 These allow you to apply multiple options across products (such as color) without having to create Option Sets.
-These can't be modified individually (from product to product) and are therefore only intended for offering identical selection options for a particular series of products.
+A major downside to these is that they can't be modified individually (from product to product) and are therefore only intended for offering identical selection options for a particular series of products.

 Creating different product variations is not a problem with BigCommerce.

 You can draw attention to the different options through a color chart, dropdown menu, radio buttons (vertically arranged), or edged buttons (horizontally arranged).
-Unfortunately, a direct preview of the product window isn't offered: To see the final result, you'll need to click on View Store in the main menu and search for the relevant product.
+Unfortunately, it isn't possible to directly preview the product page: To see the final result, you'll need to click on View Store in the main menu and search for the relevant product.

 We also didn't find any way for customers to select additional products related to the one they intend to purchase (for example, to add accessories to an item that cannot be individually purchased).